Page Menu

 District Extension Directors (DEDs)

 District Extension Directors are based on campus at NC State University and oversee one of five Extension districts (view a map).
-DEDs use the title that refers to their individual districts.
+DEDs use the title that refers to their individual districts.-

 Print example: “Jane Doe, Southeast district director, N.C.
 Cooperative Extension…” or “Jane Doe, Southeast district Extension director with NC State University….”